Real Steel | 2011

 About 70 miles west of Detroit, in the town of Mason, stands Ingham County Courthouse, 341 South Jefferson Street, which became ‘Ingham County Texas’, the courthouse, where reckless Charlie unwillingly gets custody of his estranged son Max (Dakota Goyo).

 Full marks to you if you noticed the extraordinary number of doors into ‘Tallet’s Gym’, owned by Bailey Tallet (Evangeline Lilly), where Charlie works on his new robot, Noisy Boy.
-That’s because it’s a fire-station – the Detroit Fire Department HQ, 250 West Larned Street at Washington Boulevard in the heart of downtown.
+That’s because it’s a fire-station – the Detroit Fire Department HQ, 250 West Larned Street at Washington Boulevard in the heart of downtown (you can see Bruce Wayne whizz by the same building as he avoids the fireball in Batman V Superman: Dawn Of Justice).

 Unfortunately, Noisy Boy goes on to lose an arm – and his head – to Midas at ‘Crash Palace’.
 This vast space is the old Ford Model T factory at 91 Manchester Avenue in Highland Park.
 There are no CGI extensions – this is the real plant dating from 1910, where Henry Ford revolutionised the automobile industry with the introduction of the assembly line.